claus-codes/tutorials/README.md

 > When `precision` is `4`, the expression is
 > `10 ** 4` = `10 * 10 * 10 * 10` = `10000`.

-The return statement uses `Math.floor()`, another built-in function, to round down the value returned by the expression `value * precisionFactor`, which is then divided by `precisionFactor`.
+The return statement uses `Math.floor()`, another built-in function, to *round down* the value returned by the expression `value * precisionFactor`, which is then divided by `precisionFactor`.

-The returned value is the `value` parameter rounded to an arbitrary decimal `precision` with the above operation.

 More about built-in functions in [Lesson 7: Built-in objects](#lesson-7-built-in-objects).